-To understand the degree to which SAGE generalizes to other protocols, we ran it on two other protocols: parts of IGMP v1 as specified in RFC 1112 [19] and NTP [54].
-These RFCs contain conceptual elements such as architecture description and behavior not specific to network protocols (e.g., NTP stratums).
-These are currently not supported by SAGE.
+To understand the degree to which SAGE generalizes to other protocols, we ran it on two other protocols: parts of IGMP v1 as specified in RFC 1112 [18] and NTP [53].
 In §7, we discuss what it will take to extend SAGE to completely parse these RFCs and generalize it to a larger class of protocols.

 IGMP.
-In RFC 1112 [19], we parsed the packet header description in Appendix I of the RFC.
-To do this, we added to sage 8 lexical entries (beyond the 71 we had added for ICMP entries), 4 predicate function handlers (from 21 for ICMP), and 1 predicate ordering check (from 7 for ICMP).
-For IGMP, sage generates the sending of host membership and query message.
+In RFC 1112 [18], we parsed the packet header description in Appendix I of the RFC.
+To do this, we added to SAGE 8 lexical entries (beyond the 71 we had added for ICMP entries), 4 predicate function handlers (from 21 for ICMP), and 1 predicate ordering check (from 7 for ICMP).
+For IGMP, SAGE generates the sending of host membership and query message.
 We also verified interoperability of the generated code.
 In our test, our generated code sends a host membership query to a commodity switch.
 We verified, using packet captures, that the switch's response is correct, indicating that it interoperates with the sender code.

 NTP.
-For NTP [54], we parsed Appendices A and B: these describe, respectively, how to encapsulate NTP messages in UDP, and the NTP packet header format and field descriptions.
-To parse these, we added only 5 additional lexical entries and 1 predicate ordering check beyond what we already had for IGMP and ICMP.
+For NTP [53], we parsed Appendices A and B: these describe, respectively, how to encapsulate NTP messages in UDP, and the NTP packet header format and field descriptions.
+To parse these, we added only 5 additional lexical entries and 1 predicate ordering check beyond what we already had for IGMP and NTP.